rtCamp/snapwp/packages/plugin-apollo-client/README.md

 **Apollo Client adapter for [SnapWP](../../README.md)**.

-This package is a wrapper around the [`@apollo/client` library](https://github.com/apollographql/apollo-client), providing seamless integration with the SnapWP framework.

-SnapWP's query system and configuration API are built to support any GraphQL client that extends its `QueryEngine` interface.
-This extension makes it easy to use Apollo Client as the underlying engine for data fetching within the SnapWP ecosystem.
+This package is a wrapper around the [`@apollo/client` library](https://github.com/apollographql/apollo-client), allowing you to use Apollo Client as the underlying engine for data fetching within the SnapWP ecosystem.

 > [!WARNING]
 > 🐉 There be dragons!